hbctraining/Pseudobulk-for-scRNAseq/homework/Day_1_answer_key.md

 <img src="../img/answer_key_cell_counts_VSM_vs_APC.png" width="600">
 </p>

 > NOTE: The exercise only required you to plot one figure.
-Both VSM and APC Pdgfr α+ data areplotted here side-by-side for ease of comparison.
+Both VSM and APC Pdgfr α+ data are plotted here side-by-side for ease of comparison.

 <details>
 	<summary><b><i>Click here for code to plot the two barplots side-by-side</i></b></summary>